Mikej81/pepper/README.md

 NGINX OSS comes with with ModSec(OWASP CRS), GeoIP, and SNORT (eventually).

-NGINX+ comes with App Protect.
+NGINX+ comes with App Protect and GeoIP.